 The Wright Guitar workshop is located on the premises, so no repairs leave the building until you return to retrieve your instrument.
 You can phone me directly at 440-799-4713 when I’m not at the storefront.
-I'm the one answering the phone at the Studios the days I'm at the front desk.
+I'm the one answering the phone at the Studios on Wednesdays, and man the front desk from 2:00 to 9:00pm.
 Email is always a good alternative, and I am checking it more often.

 P.S.
 Chris’s web site is www.vancemusicstudios.com

 .
 The address is 16420 Madison Ave.
 The location is on the north side of Madison across the street from Harding Middle School in Lakewood.
 The phone number for Vance Music Studios is 216-227-2886, and I can be reached directly at 440-799-4713.

 Please call with any questions you may have.
 If you have to leave a message, I’ll get back to you as soon as possible.